 In 2016, before Moldova’s last presidential election, a team of young enthusiastic people came to a media hackathon organized by Moldova’s Independent Journalism Center (IJC), an Internews partner, and Deutsche Welle Akademie, with a big idea – to create an application to let ordinary users identify trolls and fake accounts online.
 Moldova’s information space was drowning in misinformation at the time, and trolling was increasingly threatening real discourse.

 “We believed strongly that an app was not enough.
-We developed a demo version of the web platform trolless.com – which helps identify and isolate sources whose goal is to manipulate and misinform on a mass scale via the news media.
+We developed a demo version of the web platform trolless.org – which helps identify and isolate sources whose goal is to manipulate and misinform on a mass scale via the news media.
 Two years later, in 2018, we launched the platform, with a grant offered by IJC, within the MEDIA-M project,” says Trolless co-director Victor Spinu.

-The trolless.com platform helps users report and find specific information about profiles identified as trolling or fake accounts.
+The trolless.org platform helps users report and find specific information about profiles identified as trolling or fake accounts.
 Information, such as from whom the fake account stole an identity, what kind of information they are sharing, and what they are commenting on is available through Trolless.

 Watch the video tutorial: